abarnes1/private-events/README.md

 ### Potential Improvements

-* Add styling.
-This is currently a functionality only project.
+* Convert layout to a css framework.
 * Add additional user properties like first name, last name, and username.
 * Allow users to edit their profiles and change passwords.
 * Add model and integration tests.